SJCaldwell/old-sjcaldwell.github.io/_posts/2020-04-26-oscp-review.md

 A common critique of the course is that the vulnerabilities covered are "too old" and therefore not useful.
 I think that's silly.
 Any course that promised to teach you the latest and greatest in common vulnerabilities would be out of date before it was in print.
 Offensive Security, more than teaching a specific technique, is attempting to teach the student a useful *methodology* that will remain effective regardless of the technology in use.

-It doesn't matter that you won't be able to get root using [memodipper][memodipper_url] on many modern techniques.
+It doesn't matter that you won't be able to get root using [memodipper](https://www.exploit-db.com/exploits/18411/) on many modern techniques.
 The point is you understand that taking the time to enumerate the linux kernel version in use on a target machine and searching Exploit DB for vulnerabilities is a step that can't be skipped.
 Those looking for silver bullets won't find them here, but it's this cycle of exploitation and patching that leads to interesting work for researchers, and an ever-changing day job for pentesters.

 Another pointer here - do all the exercises in the PDF as soon as you run into them.
 A full write-up of all exercises (along with a write-up of 10 rooted lab machines) can give you five bonus points on the exam.
 Whether you need it or not, the act of doing the exercises and writing them up are excellent preparation and going into the exam later with these writeups done will be a confidence booster.
 Also, if you fail by 5 points you'll feel incredibly dumb.